kohirens/docker-alpine-glibc/README.md

 ## Build

-To build the docker image based on a version of GlibC, run:
+To build the development image for testing a version of GlibC, run:

 ```shell
 docker compose build